cagov/design-system/docs/pages/style/content/meet-your-audience-where-they-are.md

 # Meet your audience where they are

-All your content is for someone.
-Knowing who they are and what they need helps you design for them.
+<p class="text-lead">All your content is for someone.
+Knowing who they are and what they need helps you design for them.</p>

 ## Why this is important